tesselle/khroma/README.md

 The following scientific colour schemes are available:

   - International Chronostratigraphic Chart.
-  - AVHRR global land cover classification.
+  - AVHRR Global Land Cover Classification.
   - FAO Soil Reference Groups.

 More will be added in future releases (suggestions are welcome).